 Prolotherapy

 Prolotherapy is a regenerative therapy that can treat injured joints and connective tissues.
 It is commonly used for arthritis, whiplash, and degenerative disc disease.
-It can be used on the back, neck, shoulders, hips, hands, and knees.
+Stem cell therapy for shoulders, hips, hands, and knees pain is also helpful.
 In prolotherapy, a doctor injects a watery solution containing saline and dextrose into the injured area.
 These injections usually have a numbing agent like lidocaine as well.

 The injection irritates the site of injury, which in turn activates the body’s healing mechanism.
 This process results in the growth of new connective fibers that work towards repairing the damaged tissue, ultimately relieving pain associated with the injury.
 Multiple treatments may be required to stimulate further development of new tissue.